FTarfasse/quick-perf-wiki/JUnit-4-&--SQL-annotations.md

+To use [SQL annotations](https://github.com/quick-perf/doc/wiki/SQL-annotations) in JUnit 4 tests, you need first of all add *quick-perf-sql* and *quick-perf-junit4 dependencies*:<br>
+...

-To use [SQL annotations](https://github.com/quick-perf/doc/wiki/SQL-annotations) in JUnit 4 tests, you need to use *QuickPerfJUnitRunner*, to build a datasource proxy with *QuickPerfSqlDataSourceBuilder* and to use this proxy in your test.
+You also need to use *QuickPerfJUnitRunner*, to build a datasource proxy with *QuickPerfSqlDataSourceBuilder* and to use this proxy in your test.
 Look at the example below.

 ### Example
 ```java